3D4EM/validate-3dtop10nl/reports/comments.md

 All my results below implies that I first jettison the duplicates.

-## often big parts are missing
+## often big parts of tiles are missing

-eg the rectangular areas in tile `37ez1`.
+eg the rectangular areas in tile `37ez1` (observe that this is not the whole tile, only a rectangular part of one).
 Why is that?
 Is it "normal"?

 ![](2015-07-24 at 09.56.png)